primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/image44.png)

 If a Form Group has only one form, you can simply click on it and it will populate the form.
 If it has more than one, you can click on the Form Group name or the expand icon to the right of the name to expand it and see all the forms in the group.
 Once expanded you can then click on any of the form names to enter into the chosen form.
-For example, in the image above, the user has selected the **Identification / Registration** form group and the **Case Information** form.
+For example, in the image above, the user has selected the **Identification / Registration** form group and the **Basic Identity** form.

 ## Navigating Sub-Forms